Praxis II Test Breakdown

-- Whether or not you have passed the Praxis II tests taken by you will be indicated in your score report depending upon the passing standards of the recipients designated by you.
+- Whether or not you have passed the tests taken by you will be indicated in your score report depending upon the passing standards of the recipients designated by you.

 Get Your Teaching Licensure and Certification!

 The path that leads to becoming a successful teacher has a crucial obstacle: obtaining a teaching licensure.
 If you are keen on pursuing a career in education, then ensure that you leave no stone unturned in your preparation for taking the Praxis II tests.
-Passing the Praxis II tests will help you immensely in getting established in your teaching career without any tricky obstacles!
+Passing these tests will help you immensely in getting established in your teaching career without any tricky obstacles!